dehydrated-io/dehydrated/docs/staging.md

 If you start testing using the production endpoint (which is the default), you will quickly hit these limits and find yourself locked out.

-To avoid this, please set the CA property to the Let’s Encrypt staging server URL in your `config.sh` file:
+To avoid this, please set the CA property to the Let’s Encrypt staging server URL in your config file:

 ```bash
 CA="https://acme-staging.api.letsencrypt.org/directory"